Activations Are Bad for Geometry

 The Jacobian, activation by activation

-The singular values of JF\mathbf{J}_F are the singular values of W\mathbf{W} scaled coordinatewise by the entries of Dϕ\mathbf{D}_\phi.
-So everything turns on ϕ(z)\phi'(z) at the mm pre-activations the layer actually sees.
+How much damage can one diagonal matrix really do?
+The singular values of JF\mathbf{J}_F are the singular values of W\mathbf{W} scaled coordinatewise by the entries of Dϕ\mathbf{D}_\phi, so the answer turns entirely on what ϕ(z)\phi'(z) looks like at the nn pre-activations the layer actually sees.

 — φ(z) ‒ ‒ φ′(z)